-- He will principally use (when possible / useful) the concepts of his Kung Fu (adapting them to the situation)
+- He will principally use (when possible / useful) the core concepts of his Kung Fu (adapting them to the situation)

-Martial arts (in general) must not be seen as a set of strict rules but as a liquid ensemble of concepts / tools to be chosen and adjusted to the various contexts / situations, otherwise, a similar stubbornness becomes a condemnation to lose.
+Martial arts (in general) must not be seen as a set of strict rules but as a liquid ensemble of concepts / tools to be chosen and adjusted to the various contexts / situations, otherwise, a similar stubbornness becomes a condemnation to failing.

 In real Kung Fu:

-- During combat, there is nothing that you cannot do / steal or adapt to your needs, even in real time (at the highest levels)
+- During combat, there is nothing that you cannot do / steal or adapt to your needs (even in real-time, at the highest levels)

 - Mental education

 - Combat experience

 If a practitioner limits his learning path ignoring these points (eg. never getting involved in sparring sessions) he will never learn how to fight against a serious opponent (in one word he remains an amateur, not a warrior nor a fighter, read The fighter and the warrior).